semrekkers/eolian/README.md

 This project is very much in its infancy and there is still lots of work to be done.
 Wanna help out?
 Awesome!
 Mosey on over to
 [CONTRIBUTING.md](https://github.com/brettbuddin/eolian/blob/master/CONTRIBUTING.md) and submit your first Pull Request.

-## TODO

-- Swap out the minimal REPL with something more sophisticated
-- Live-remapping of MIDI controller inputs to controls in a patch (what does the Lua interface look like?)
-- REST API to view and manipulate the patch graph.
-D3 module graphs?
-- Improved filters (Butterworth or Chebyshev)
-- Different classifications of inputs (when they get updated)
-- Band-pass filter
-- Wavetable oscillators
-- Value range standardization
-- Better module introspection in the REPL
-- Other weird and groovy modules
-- More tests... of course...
-- More friendly error handling